-22IT015 CLOUD STORAGE TECHNOLOGIES
+22IT015 CLOUD STORAGE TECHNOLOGIES 3003

 - 1. Characterize the functionalities of logical and physical components of storage - 2.
 Describe various storage networking technologies - 3.
 Identify different storage virtualization technologies - 4.
 Discuss the different backup and recovery strategies - 5.
-Understand common storage management activities and solutions
+Understand common storage management activities and solutions b.
+Problem analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-- a.
-Engineering knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
-Problem analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.
-Design/development of solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - d.
-Conduct investigations of complex problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions. - e.
-Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations. - m.
-Design and develop cost effective, secure, reliable IT, network and web based solutions with professional expertise in the domains including banking and healthcare and communications. - n.
+c.
+Design/development of solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

+d.
+Conduct investigations of complex problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

+e.
+Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

+m.
+Design and develop cost effective, secure, reliable IT, network and web based solutions with professional expertise in the domains including banking and healthcare and communications.

+n.
 Identify and analyze large and heterogeneous data by applying suitable machine and deep learning algorithms and analytical tools to enable information retrieval and decision making in scientific and business applications.

 - 1. 1.
 Analyze the fundamentals of information storage management and various models of Cloud infrastructure services and deployment. - 2.
-Apply the usage of advanced intelligent storage systems and RAID. - 3.
-Evaluate various storage networking architectures SAN, including storage subsystems and virtualization. - 4.
+2. Apply the usage of advanced intelligent storage systems and RAID. - 3.
+3. Evaluate various storage networking architectures SAN, including storage subsystems and virtualization. - 4.
 4. Execute the different roles in providing disaster recovery and remote replication technologies. - 5.
 5. Implement the security needs and security measures to be employed in information storage management.